CSCfi/zookeeper-rpm/README.md

 zookeeper-rpm
 ---------
-This is a set of scripts to make zookepeer rpm package for CentOS/RedHat 7 and looks like it works with RHEL 9 now too.
+This is a set of scripts to make zookepeer rpm package for CentOS/RedHat 7 and now also RHEL 9.
 RHEL 9 build runs with Java 17.

 Setup
 -----